nirmata/terraform-provider-nirmata/docs/resources/cluster_eks_imported.md

 # nirmata_cluster_imported Resource

-An existing cloud provider managed cluster that is discovered and imported using cloud provider credentials.
+An existing cloud provider-managed cluster that is discovered and imported using cloud provider credentials.

 ## Example Usage